kickscondor/fraidycat/README.md

 needs to release some fixes I have submitted - only then I will feel okay promoting it on the Dat network.

-### Firefox / Chrome Web Extension
+### Building the Firefox / Chrome Web Extension

+If you're checking out the code from Github, make sure you've installed [git-lfs](https://git-lfs.github.com) first.
+Then, clone normally.

-To build the web extension, use:
+Then, to build the web extension, use:

     npm install
     npm run webext